How much do you really know about the CFA prep process? Are you doing things right?

 Same thing here.
 Just because someone passed with 2 weeks prep doesn’t mean that it was the study plan that was awesome and caused the pass.

 It could be that the candidate already had a load of background knowledge from university or work experience.
 But most importantly, quite often is that some candidates get lucky.
-CFA topics aren't weighted the same every single time.
-If 1,000 candidates were to all study last minute, there will be a few that by sheer luck, covered the exact topics that were tested in the exam, and produced enough knowledge to scrape a pass.
+CFA topics aren’t weighted the same every single time.
+If 1,000 candidates were to all study last minute, there will be a few that by sheer luck, covered the right topics that were tested in the exam, and produced enough knowledge to scrape a pass.
 It does NOT mean their method was awesome and therefore recommended.

 Structure your study plan and allocate your time according to your own learning style and other commitments.
 Last minute plans will always be risky and are not worth it.